- Copyright 2021

---Mathematics: Familiarity with secondary school–level mathematics will make the class easier to follow along with.
+- Mathematics: Familiarity with secondary school-level mathematics will make the class easier to follow.
 If you are comfortable dealing with quantitative information, such as understanding charts and rearranging simple equations, you should be well prepared to follow along with all the mathematics.

 - Programming: All code demos are in Python, so experience with it or another object-oriented programming language would be helpful for following along with the hands-on examples.

 In Lesson 1, Jon defines calculus by distinguishing between differential and integral calculus.
 This is followed by a brief history of calculus that runs all the way through the modern applications, with a particular emphasis on its application to machine learning.Lesson 2: Limits

 Lesson 2 begins with a discussion of continuous versus discontinuous functions.
 Then Jon covers evaluating limits by both factoring and approaching methods.
 Next, he discusses what happens to limits when approaching infinity.
 The lesson concludes with comprehension exercises.Lesson 3: Differentiation

 In Lesson 3 Jon focuses on differential calculus.
 He covers the delta method for finding the slope of a curve and using it to derive the most common representation of a differentiation.
 After Jon takes a quick look at derivative notation, he introduces the most common differentiation rules: the constant rule, the power rule, the constant product rule, and the sum rule.
 Exercises wind up the lesson.Lesson 4: Advanced Differentiation Rules

 Lesson 4 continues differentiation, covering its advanced rules.
 These include the product rule, the quotient rule, and the chain rule.
 After some exercises Jon unleashes the might of the power rule in situations where you have a series of functions chained together.Lesson 5: Automatic Differentiation